dotnet/runtime/Documentation/design-docs/native-hosting.md

 ## Scope
-This document focuses on easy-to-use hosting which cooperates with the .NET Core SDK and consumes the artifacts produced by building the managed app/libraries directly.
+This document focuses on hosting which cooperates with the .NET Core SDK and consumes the artifacts produced by building the managed app/libraries directly.
 It completely ignores the COM-style ABI as it's hard to use from some programming languages.

 As such the document explicitly excludes any hosting based on directly loading `coreclr`.
-The document focuses on using the existing .NET Core hosting layer in new ways.
+Instead it focuses on using the existing .NET Core hosting layer in new ways.
 For details on the .NET Core hosting components see [this document](https://github.com/dotnet/core-setup/blob/master/Documentation/design-docs/host-components.md).

 ## High-level proposal